phillipdavidstearns/Creative-Coding-Workshops/creative_coding_01-day1.md

 ![](images/analysis.jpg)

-...is kinds of like analyzing stocks.
+...is kind of like analyzing stocks.

 ![](images/stock-analysis.jpg)